Health, Sports Medicine, Tennis

 Do not do any activities that are painful.
 In this situation, pain is your body’s warning to stop.
 By continuing to do activities that are painful, you are just prolonging your recovery time.
 This may mean that you don’t make your bed for a while or start using voice text instead of typing until your elbow is healed up.

-Physical therapists are trained at finding ways to modify activities, treat pain, and help strengthen the extensor muscles without aggravating the problem.
+Physical therapists are trained to find ways to modify activities, treat pain, and help strengthen the extensor muscles without aggravating the problem.
 It is crucial to start strengthening the extensor muscles once the acute pain has subsided.
-Strengthening prevents further injury and facilities healing of the muscle fibers by increasing blood flow and laying down tendon fibers in an organized manner.
+Strengthening prevents further injury and facilitates the healing of muscle fibers by increasing blood flow and laying down tendon fibers in an organized manner.
 Eccentric strengthening has been shown to be the most effective at strengthening muscle fibers to its optimum.

 In my experience, much of the pain associated with tennis elbow is due to trigger points that form in the extensor muscle belly and down the tiny forearm muscles.
 These trigger points cause local pain as well as referred pain down the forearm.
 Trigger points are taut bands of muscle fibers that are hyper-irritable.
 Using deep tissue massage daily will help dissolve these trigger points and encourage the re-alignment of these fibers.